 Should I arrive early?

-Plan to arrive at least 15 minutes before concert time, so you can check your coat, find your seat, buy a drink, silence your cell phone, take a look at your surroundings, absorb the atmosphere, and have time to glance through the program book, too.
+Plan to arrive at least 15 minutes before concert time so you can check your coat, find your seat, buy a drink, silence your cell phone, and have time to glance through the program book.
 Most concerts start on time.

 And if I am late?

-If you’re late, you may end up listening from the lobby!
-If that happens, the usher will allow you inside during a suitable pause in the program, so your arrival won’t disturb other concertgoers.
+If you’re late, you may be able to listen from the lobby during the start of the concert.
+If that happens, the ushers will allow you inside during a suitable pause in the program, so your arrival won’t disturb other concertgoers.

 How long is the concert?

-Palace Series concerts are typically under 2 hours and include a 20 minute intermission.
+Palace Series concerts are typically about 2 hours and include a 20 minute intermission.
 The Small Space concerts are typically 75 minutes and may have an intermission.
+Check the concert webpages on this website for concert specifics.

 Can I take pictures?

 Yes please!
 Use your cell phone to take pictures and post them on your social media networks!
-We aren’t going to lie, you are our best methods of marketing!
-We do ask however that you silence your phones and refrain from taking any pictures or video during the actual performance.
-Cameras and recording devices can be distracting for performers and your fellow audience members.
+You are among our best publicity!
+However please silence your phones and refrain from taking any pictures or video during the actual performance.
+Cameras and recording devices can be distracting to performers and your fellow audience members.

 To clap or not to clap?